UMCarpentries/intro-curriculum-r/_episodes/06-conclusion.md

 * [RStudio Community Forum](https://community.rstudio.com/).
 This is a site that is welcoming to new R users where you can ask R programming questions.
 * [Search R Package Documentation](https://rdrr.io/).
 This site is very useful when you see someone using a function but don't know which package it comes from.
 This site lets you search across the help pages for all R packages.
 * [RStudio Cheat Sheets](https://rstudio.com/resources/cheatsheets/).
 A good collection of cheat sheets to print out and hang at your desk.
 For example: [base R](https://rstudio.com/wp-content/uploads/2016/10/r-cheat-sheet-3.pdf), [tidyverse](https://s3.amazonaws.com/assets.datacamp.com/blog_assets/Tidyverse+Cheat+Sheet.pdf), and [ggplot](https://github.com/rstudio/cheatsheets/raw/master/data-visualization-2.1.pdf)
+* If there is a specific R package that you want to use (e.g. [mikropml](http://www.schlosslab.org/mikropml/) for machine learning analysis), you can use the vignettes to help you learn the basics of the package.
+You can search for the vignette online, or use the `vignette()` function in R to open them.

 ### R Markdown
 * [Getting started with R Markdown Online Tutorial](https://rmarkdown.rstudio.com/lesson-1.html)